-- Don’t force your baby to eat — wait until next time if she isn’t interested.
+- Whichever method you use, don’t force your baby to eat, be patient and wait until next time if they aren’t interested.

-- If you’re using a spoon, wait for your baby to open her mouth before you offer food.
+- If you’re using a spoon, wait for your baby to open their mouth before you offer food.
 Your baby may like to hold a spoon too.

 - If the food is hot, test it before giving it to your baby.

 - Always stay with your baby when they are eating in case they start to choke.

 You might find attending one of NCT's Introducing Solids Foods workshops helpful as they cover topics such as when to start weaning, purees and baby-led weaning, as well as what foods to avoid.
 They are all run by one of our qualified practitioners.